-What if the service user is in the 'suspected or confirmed infection risk' group?
+What if the service user is in the 'confirmed or suspected infection risk' group?

 The transferring provider should notify the ambulance service and accepting provider in advance, so that appropriate infection prevention and control measures can be put in place.